 - Configuring a data model for a case

-Configure a data model to define the data that you want to use in a case.
-For example, to include a user email address in a case, add an email address field to the data model.
+Configure a data model to define data that you want to use in a case.
+For example, to include a user's address of residence in a case, add an address value to the data model.

 - Configuring case type settings

 Help your customers achieve success, and better respond to their individual needs, by configuring case types that precisely reflect their business processes.
 To provide the most efficient solutions for your customers, configure their case type settings to meet all of their requirements.